youssefmahran/Aerial-Robotics-Lab/ROS1/MAVROS.md

 chmod +x ./sim.sh
 ```

-Launch Gazebo, SITL, QGroundCrontol and MAVROS by running a single command (Note that MAVROS terminal launches after a 20 seconds delay as MAVROS requires that the SITL be completely initialized)
+Launch Gazebo, SITL, QGroundCrontol and MAVROS by running a single command (Note that MAVROS terminal launches after a 20 seconds delay as MAVROS requires the SITL to be completely initialized)
 ```bash
 ./sim.sh
 ```